 Yes, the True Back comes with an instructional DVD, make sure you watch it to use it correctly.

-How Large is the True Back?
+How Durable is the True Back?

 The True Back is made of solid plastic and you’ll need a hammer or a big (and angry) dog to cause any damage to it.